 Rebecca Kyer

-Third-year astronomy PhD candidate studying binary millisecond pulsars at Michigan State University
+Fourth-year astronomy PhD candidate studying transitional millisecond pulsars at Michigan State University

 Research

-I am interested in compact binary interactions and accretion.
-I currently study transitional millisecond pulsars with Prof. Jay Strader.
-I observe for my own research and for my group with the 4.1-meter Southern Astrophysical Research (SOAR) Telescope located in Chile.
+I am a multiwavelength observational astronomer interested in compact binary interactions and accretion physics.
+For my PhD I primarily study transitional millisecond pulsars with Prof. Jay Strader.
+I routinely observe with the 4.1-meter Southern Astrophysical Research (SOAR) Telescope located in Chile, and I have been the Principal Investigator of successful proposals awarded time by the Swift and XMM-Newton X-ray missions and the ground-based Gemini Observatory.

-My previous projects include studying the X-ray variability of sources in M33 to characterize the duty cycles of high-mass X-ray binaries; creating and working with a database of the Liverpool Telescope's spectroscopic nova observations to model their ejecta; and searching for state-changing X-ray binary candidates with optical light curves from the Zwicky Transient Facility.
+Prior to my graduate studies, I studied the X-ray variability of sources in M33 to characterize the duty cycles of high-mass X-ray binaries; created a database of the Liverpool Telescope's spectroscopic nova observations to model their ejecta; and searched for state-changing X-ray binary candidates with optical light curves from the Zwicky Transient Facility.

 First-Author Publications